Get notified of page updates

 APC: Options for Managing Cancer Risk

-People with an APC mutation have options for lowering their cancer risk.
-Learn about the screening and prevention guidelines for people with FAP and AFAP.
+People with an APC mutation have options for managing their cancer risk.
+Learn about the screening and prevention guidelines.
+Stay up to date by signing up for our community newsletter.

 Glossary on